-Rupee opens marginally lower at 75.23 per dollar
+Rupee trades higher at 75.14 per dollar

 On the back of no clear direction in the Dollar index and selling seen in USD-INR from 75.5 levels, we feel the rupee would appreciate and move towards 75 levels in coming days, says ICICIdirect.

-Indian rupee opened marginally lower at 75.23 per dollar on Friday versus Thursday's close of 75.19, amid buying seen in the domestic equity market.
+Indian rupee erased early losses and trading higher at 75.14 per dollar, amid buying seen in the domestic equity market.

+It opened marginally lower at 75.23 per dollar versus Thursday's close of 75.19.

 "Rupee may pare gains by late trades Thursday on likely overseas inflows into local stocks amid selling by exporters.
 Some FII inflows are there in stocks and may limit sharp gains in spot USD/INR.
 Also, exporters are there as spot rose above Rs 75.20/$1," said Jateen Trivedi, Senior Research Analyst at LKP Securities.